mlamz/mlamz.com/source/about/index.md

 ## Personal and Family Health

 My outlook on health was forever changed upon two events in my life.
 When I was 19, my father died from colon cancer and watching him deteriorate in his final years was hard to take in.
 A few years later, I became afflicted with *cholinergic urticaria* - a horrible disease that made my whole body feel as if it was on fire.
 It was triggered by slight changes in temperature or by stress.
 I lived with this disease for a number of years, seeing doctors and dermatologists.
 Finally, a treatment worked.
 It was UVB phototherapy that gradually cured my condition, and I believe an increase in outdoor exercise through cycling helped also.
-I'm pleased to say I'm now free of this condition. **The painful memories have etched in me a mentality to never experience anything like this again.**
+I'm pleased to say I'm now free of this condition. **The painful memories have etched in me a hardened mentality to never experience anything like this again.**